-(ii) Contagion from other financial institutions-the Trinidad and Tobago stress tests generally examined the impact of shocks on individual banks' portfolios and the banking system without formally taking into account the interactions among banks or between banks and other financial institutions.32 However, as the CL Financial problems demonstrated, difficulties in one part of the financial system could easily spill over to other institutions.
+(iii) Contagion from other financial institutions the Trinidad and Tobago stress tests generally examined the impact of shocks on individual banks' portfolios and the banking system without formally taking into account the interactions among banks or between banks and other financial institutions.36 However, as the CL Financial problems demonstrated, difficulties in one part of the financial system could easily spill over to other institutions.
 Over time therefore, the stress tests should progressively take account of the activities of other financial entities, including insurance companies, nonbanks, mutual funds, pension funds and credit unions (see Appendix 3 for an outline of the proposed approach to stress testing insurance companies in Trinidad and Tobago).
+It is also important that the stress tests consider and capture other forms of second round or spill over effects that may arise from the initial shocks.
+These second round effects can amplify the adverse impact on commercial banks' balance sheets.